-If a lessee identifies a triggering event, it must evaluate the asset or asset group for impairment by determining whether (1) the carrying amount of the asset is recoverable, and (2) the carrying amount exceeds the fair value of the asset.
+If an entity identifies a qualifying event or change in circumstances as described in ASC 360-10-35-21, it must evaluate the asset or asset group for impairment by determining whether (1) the carrying amount of the asset is recoverable, and (2) the carrying amount exceeds the asset's fair value.
 To determine if the carrying amount of the asset is recoverable, the carrying amount is compared to the undiscounted cash flows expected from the use and eventual disposal of the asset.

-If the carrying amount exceeds the expected undiscounted cash flows, then the carrying amount is compared to the fair value of the asset.
-If the carrying amount exceeds the expected undiscounted cash flows, then the carrying amount is compared to the fair value of the asset.
-If the carrying amount exceeds the fair value, the impairment charge is equal to the difference between the carrying amount and the fair value.
-ASC 360-10-35 contains specific guidance about estimating expected cash flows and the fair value of an asset, as well as other considerations that are not addressed in this publication.
+Practitioners have questioned whether the interest component of future lease payments associated with an operating lease should be included in the undiscounted cash flows for purposes of assessing whether the carrying amount of an asset group is recoverable.
+This question is relevant only if a lessee includes the lease liability in the asset group; otherwise, all cash outflows associated with the lease must be excluded from the undiscounted future cash flows.